yous/YousList/README.md

 ### 1Blocker

 Open [Rules.1blockpkg][] and select 1Blocker from the "Open In" menu.
+To track the latest version, you can add the link as a bookmark to Safari.

 [Rules.1blockpkg]: https://cdn.rawgit.com/yous/YousList/master/Rules.1blockpkg